 Sophomore student Roxanne Jassawalla is fascinated with robots, and how their countless components work together to create a holistic unit.
 For her, electrical and computer engineering offers a broad spectrum of knowledge, so she can apply what she knows in unexpected places.
 An example is the lab work she’s doing with medical devices.
 Hear her talk about making a splash at VCU.

-Find out how a passion for robotics led Adam Morrissett to the VCU School of Engineering.
+Find out how a passion for robotics led Adam Morrissett to the VCU College of Engineering.
 And be sure to watch to the end to find out what other technology Adam thinks every VCU engineer needs to invest in.

 Ph.D. candidate William Clavijo and Gary Atkinson, Ph.D., associate professor in the Department of Electrical & Computer Engineering, have developed a new gas sensor that uses metal oxide nanostructures to detect toxic gases.
 Clavijo credits VCU’s superior facilities and hands-on approach to engineering research with helping to foster development of this lifesaving innovation.